ALEX RYAN | VP, Solutions Lab

 MIKAYLA ZOLIS | Coordinator

-Mikayla is a graduate in business administration at Brock University who loves solving organizational and societal challenges.
-She has worked on funding processes for the Ministry of Environment and Climate Change and strategic planning, community engagement and performance measurement for the Niagara Region.
-She conducts volunteer research for Sustainable Hamilton Burlington to assist businesses in reducing their carbon footprint and is enthusiastic about working with stakeholders from all sectors to move the dial on pressing issues Canadians face.
+Mikayla loves solving organizational and societal sustainability challenges.
+She has worked on funding processes for the Ministry of Environment and Climate Change, strategic planning, community engagement, and performance measurement for the Niagara Region and conducted volunteer research with Sustainable Hamilton Burlington on business GHG tracking.
+She is a recent business graduate from Brock University and is a current fellow for the Sustainable Development Solutions Network, Local Pathways Program working towards localizing the SDGs in Toronto through unique projects.
+She is enthusiastic about working with stakeholders from all sectors to move the dial on pressing issues Canadians face.

 TIM BRODHEAD | Chair, fmr President & CEO of J.W.
 McConnell Family Foundation